Take our reading test

-Most experts calculate that diagnosed auditory processing disorder affects between 2% and 7% of the population.
-Certainly over the past decade it is being recognized and diagnosed more frequently.
-However, when you include undiagnosed processing delays, estimates for APD rise to as high as 10-20% of the population (Cooper and Gates, 1991).
-For struggling readers, the number is significantly higher.
+Diagnosed auditory processing disorder affects 2-7% of the population.
+When you include undiagnosed processing delays, estimates for APD rise to as high as 10-20% of the population.
+For struggling readers, the number is even higher.

-Actually, auditory processing delays are probably even more pervasive than the Cooper and Gates estimate.
+Actually, auditory processing delays are probably even more pervasive.
 A ten-year study by the Institute of Health and Child Development (1985-1995) found that 88% of reading difficulties were caused by weak phonemic awareness, the ability to pick out the sounds inside words.
-Phonemic awareness requires sound auditory processing.
+Phonemic awareness requires proficient auditory processing.

-Since 40%+ of the population read below grade level (per the NIH), 35% of the population probably have under-developed auditory processing skills, one in three.
+Since 40%+ of the population read below grade level, 35% of the population probably have under-developed auditory processing skills, one in three.
 This is not surprising.
 Processing at natural language speed, listening for comprehension and picking out phonemes, is one of the brain’s most challenging tasks.
 It requires processing at up to 40 sounds per second.

 Because of the avoidance behaviors that stem from reading and learning difficulties, many children with APD actually end up being diagnosed with something else, either ADHD, developmental dyslexia or another learning disability.